NeiloErnesto89/project1-ux/README.md

 ## Credits

-My work was substantially helped via the course content, despite it being a slower process and subject to mishaps, I often tried to type out my code using the course videos as a guide.
+My work was substantially helped via the course content on the [Code Institue](https://codeinstitute.net/).
+Despite it being a slower process and subject to mishaps, I often tried to type out my code on my own accord using the course videos as a guide.
 It was a bit more laborious but it was a excellent learning curve.

 W3 Schools was an enormous help, a found it to be a really useful and vital tool.
-I used a modal inside of a card which I took the modal from:
+I used the example a modal inside for my own modal on the media and scores sections:
 [W3 Schools](https://www.w3schools.com/w3css/w3css_modal.asp)

 Bootstrap 4 was used throughout my project such as in the cover template, found [here](https://getbootstrap.com/docs/4.0/examples/cover/)